NoharOSP/Perfect_Works_Build/README.md

 ### Script:

 Xenogears was translated from Japanese to English by one man in only 8 months.
 An incredibly respectable feat that kind of shows.
 Many words are mistranslated, spelling errors do appear, and a couple of rather infamously campy lines were put in like the iconic “My father?
 You mean my dad?”
 Line.
-The idea was to make the dialogue more faithful to perfect works and make the writing more refined to fit the story.
-Getting rid of a lot of dumb sounding lines is obviously something we were going to do to keep the tone as much as necessary but an important thing is that we’re aware that xenogears is still a video game.
-People are always gonna find ways to laugh at things that weren’t intended to be funny.
-After all you can name Chu-Chu and gears anything you want in the vanilla game.
+The idea was to make the dialogue more faithful to Perfect Works and make the writing more refined to fit the story.
+Getting rid of a lot of dumb sounding lines is obviously something we were going to do to keep the tone as much as necessary, but an important thing is that we’re aware that Xenogears is still a video game.
+People are always going to find ways to laugh at things that weren’t intended to be funny.
+After all, you can name Chu-Chu and gears anything you want in the vanilla game.
 People will always find a way to take something less seriously.
 Even games known for being very dark stories such as Mother 3, Max Payne, and Fallout 1 all have moments that are unintentionally funny and fans of those games enjoy that aspect.

 So the plan is to keep some of the camp wherever it’s reasonable because the game is as memorable for funny moments as it is for dark moments.
 And those moments are important to fans.
 Not every comedic line is going to stay.
 The infamous father example being the most notable.
 But efforts were made to keep what ever ones didn’t take away from a scene.
-The game has a lot of iconic lines like Id’s dropping a warship is cheating line that fans would be turned away if they changed.
+The game has a lot of iconic lines, like Id’s dropping a warship is cheating line that fans would be turned away if they changed.
 So please don’t be too worried or concerned about localization changes.
 Fans were taken into consideration.

 #### Name changes: